kenneth-miura/spotify-shortcuts/README.md

 # spotify-shortcuts
-Picking Python back up.
 Adds shortcuts for controlling spotify which run in the background.
 Meant to run through the terminal.
+Need to fill in your own config information to spotify-config.json

 # dependencies
 pynput